 The CrypTech team will hold an open hacking workshop in Praha on Saturday 18th of July right before the IETF meeting.
 This is a great opportunity to become acquainted with the CrypTech software platform using the novena development boards.
 There will be a limited number of novenas available to play with during the workshop (but we can’t send you home with one unfortunately).
 We will focus on DNSSEC signing as a use-case.

 The workshop will start at 9 AM at the Praha Hilton (the IETF conference site) in the Istambul Room.
-A draft agenda is here: https://trac.cryptech.is/wiki/PrahaWorkshop
+A draft agenda is here: https://wiki.cryptech.is/PrahaWorkshop

 Two new funders: .SE and afnic